THE THREE SEPARATIONS OF THE ROYAL PRIESTHOOD

-See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant.
+See, I have this day set you over the nations and over the kingdoms, to root out and to pull down, to destroy and to throw down, to build and to plant.”
 (Jeremiah 1:10)

 Anyone who is placed over the nations of the earth must be ruled by the Lord, not by his self-will and self-centeredness.
 The preparation of Jeremiah for the full exercise of his God-given role as lord over the nations involved patience in affliction:

-Why is my pain perpetual, and my wound incurable, which refuseth to be healed? wilt thou be altogether unto me as a liar, and as waters that fail?
+Why is my pain perpetual and my wound incurable, which refuses to be healed?
+Will you surely be to me like an unreliable stream, as waters that fail?
 (Jeremiah 15:18)

 God is the Ruler of all rulers.
 Under God is Christ.
 God has given all authority and power in Heaven and on the earth to the Lord Jesus Christ.
 Christ demonstrated His absolute obedience to God during the years of His suffering on the earth.